Reducing your exposure to lead

 Run cold water from your faucets

-• Flushing your plumbing is an effective way to get rid of the water that has been sitting in your pipes for several hours with use, such as first thing in the morning, after work or upon returning from vacation.
-Whether or not lead is an issue in your home, running the cold water taps used for drinking and cooking after the water has been standing for several hours is a good practice to improve the water quality in general.
+• Flushing your plumbing is an effective way to get rid of the water that has been sitting in your pipes for several hours without use, such as first thing in the morning, after work or upon returning from vacation.
+Whether or not lead is an issue in your home, running the cold water taps used for drinking and cooking after the water has been unused for several hours is a good practice to improve the water quality.

 • There are ways to flush lines and conserve water.
 Showering, washing clothes, flushing the toilet and running the dishwasher are effective methods for allowing fresh water from the distribution system to enter household pipes.